periodontal treatment Archives - RW Perio

 Ever wonder why your breath still isn’t fresh after brushing?
 Your tongue might be the culprit.
 While many of us diligently brush and floss, we’re overlooking a crucial player in our oral hygiene game: the tongue scraper.
 This simple yet powerful tool has been a cornerstone of oral health for millennia.

-Ancient cultures were onto something – tongue scraping, or “jihwa prakshalana” in Ayurvedic medicine, has been practised for thousands of years.
+Ancient cultures were onto something – tongue scraper, or “jihwa prakshalana” in Ayurvedic medicine, has been practised for thousands of years.
 Traditional Chinese medicine also emphasises tongue cleaning as a way to maintain overall health.
 These ancestral practices weren’t just based on tradition – modern science is now validating their wisdom.

 The Science Behind the Scrape